 Early last year, I buried a sense of helplessness and betrayal and moved on, away from the professional / activism drama.
 I hate hate hate drama.
-I don’t like it, I don’t need it, screw that shit.
-And then recently, I heard that the man who turned my existence into sheer misery for speaking up about his ways, didn’t stop and tried to do the same thing to other people.
-When it was just about me, I walked away from it to save myself from the stink.
-Now, it’s not just about me.
+I don’t like it, I don’t need it, screw it.
+Then recently, I heard that the man who had turned my existence into sheer misery for standing up to his ways, didn’t stop there and tried to do the same thing to other people.
+When it was just about me, I walked away from it to save myself from the mega stink–but it is no longer about me.
 It’s about standing up together and being there for each other.
 I am writing this for the women (and men) who feel like they have no choice but to bite the bullet and shut up, I am writing it because I know the feeling.
 There is certain unspoken power in supporting each other, in telling our stories out loud.
 And yes, everything I say is my side of the story.
 It is subjective and personal, like any story any human being can tell.

 When in 2014 I came to New York’s Le Poisson Rouge for a Content Creator Coalition event dedicated to justice for musicians, I immediately fell in love with the people and the cause.
 As a musician, I know very well that in the public eye, we are usually at the bottom of the food chain.
-Every lawyer and businessman and their dog attempt to lecture us and push us around, as if profits are everything a man may ever want, and music has no value.
+Every lawyer and businessman and their dog attempt to lecture us and push us around, as if profits were the only thing that ever mattered, and music had no intrinsic or emotional value.

-When you go to music industry events and conferences, you are exposed to a million catchy infomercials from everybody under the sun who wants your ‘content’ as faceless data and who knows a few mesmerizing buzzwords to unleash on your brain – but who doesn’t give a damn about whether you live or die after you buy into their fairy tale.
+When you go to music industry events and conferences, you are exposed to a million catchy infomercials from everybody under the sun who wants your ‘content’ as faceless data and who knows a few mesmerizing buzzwords to unleash on your brain–but doesn’t give a damn about whether you live or die after you buy into their fairy tale.

-I could write volumes of poetry about the importance of music to every human – the music that brings us joy and helps us cope with sadness – and about the importance of exposing and countering the dysfunctional business models that leave artists to beg or die.
-These words need to be shouted from the rooftops till our lips turn blue – or till people hear – because most people don’t know.
+I could write volumes of poetry about the importance of music to every human–the music that brings us joy and helps us cope with sadness–and about the importance of exposing and countering the dysfunctional business models that leave artists to beg or die.
+These words need to be shouted from the rooftops till our lips turn blue or till people hear, because most people don’t even know.
 The attack of the Silicon Valley mentality on the arts and on human soul is brutal, and they cover it up with smiley faces and happy keynote speeches about progress.
 The hypocrisy and the misinformation are stunning.